-Section 1 - General Information concerns information about the research proposal, including an abstract in English of the project proposal and the chosen ERC keywords for evaluation.
-The cPI must indicate a minimum of four ERC keywords to describe the research field(s) of the proposal from a drop-down menu (see Annex 1 to this document for the full list of ERC keywords).
-There is no hierarchical ordering of the selected keywords and they are not linked to predefined panels i.e. keyword 1 is equally weighted with keywords 2, 3 and 4.
-The keywords are used to best allocate proposals to experts.
-It is the corresponding PI's responsibility to choose the most relevant free keywords for the evaluation of the proposed research.
+Section 1 - General Information concerns information about the research proposal, including an abstract in English of the project proposal and the chosen ERC panel for evaluation.
+The PI must indicate the most relevant ERC panel for evaluation of his/her proposal and choose one or more ERC keywords related to the research fields involved from a drop-down menu (see Annex 1 to this document for the full list of ERC keywords).
 Furthermore, section 1 contains general declarations related to the proposal and the participation in H2020.

-Section 2 - Administrative data of participating organisations concerns information about the PIs and the PIs' $HI(s)^{19}$.
+Section 2 - Administrative data of participating organisations concerns information about the PI and the PI's host institution22.
+The information on the academic qualification of the PI is requested for statistical purposes only.

 Section 3 - Budget concerns information about the total estimated project costs and the requested EU contribution.
 The amount given in the online financial form (section 3) must correspond exactly to the information provided in the research proposal text (Part B2, section c, resources).
-Please ensure that all costs are given in whole Euros (integer), not thousands of Euros.